aquasecurity/trivy/docs/tutorials/cloud-platforms/ovhcloud.md

 trivy version
 ```

-You should have a behavior like this:
+You should have a behaviour like this:

 ```
 $ trivy version